 Students in 1st , 2nd, and 3rd grade have class once per week in which the main emphasis is keyboarding skills.
 Students use online "games" to learn the fundamentals of keyboarding and other computer base functions.
 Students learn the beginnings of computer programming in the worldwide initiative Code.org.
 Also, during these school years students begin their initial journey into the Microsoft Office products: Word, Powerpoint and Excel.

-The 4th and 5th grade students have computer science classes twice per week.
+The 4th and 5th grade students have computer science classes once per week.
 During these years the emphasis switches to keyboard speed building and more in depth Microsoft Office products: Word, Powerpoint, and Excel.
 Several projects utilize the skills learned to reinforce them.
-Computer coding is also one of the objectives accomplished with the Hour of Code program.
 The 4th and 5th grade classes are also trained in internet safety.

-The 6-8th grade are on a rotation that has class every day: the 6th grade the first two nine-week periods, then the 7th grade the 3rd nine-week period and the 8th grade the 4th 9 week period.
-The 6th grade class has a strong in-depth emphasis on Microsoft Word, the 7th grade class Microsoft Powerpoint, and the 8th grade Microsoft Excel.
+The 7th grade course has an in-depth emphasis on Microsoft Word, and Microsoft Powerpoint, and an introduction to Microsoft Excel.
 Typing/ keyboarding skills are re-emphasized as a daily warmup.
 All grades receive additional internet safety training and computer coding each year.

 This class satisfies the computer credit requirement for 9-12th grade students.
 It is a project-based class in which students learn by applying the different processes they have learned.
-Students become proficient in Microsoft Access, Windows Movie Maker, Adobe Photoshop, Gliffy, Prezi, computer coding and or Small Basic Programming, Glogster, Padlet and website making by using Wix and Weebly.
+Students become proficient in Microsoft Access, Windows Movie Maker, Adobe Photoshop, Adobe Illustrator, Prezi, computer coding and or Small Basic Programming, Arduino, Padlet and website making by using Wix and Weebly.
 Students also reinforce their previous learning of Microsoft Word, Powerpoint, and Excel..

 Multi Media/Algoma News:

 This class can either satisfy the computer credit needed or can qualify as a fine arts credit.
 It is a class for 9-12th grade students who have an interest in video making and news production.
-The Algoma News publishes the school video news twice per week.
+The Algoma News publishes the school video news once a week in the second semester.
 Students in this class develop a talent for storytelling while keeping the responsibility of media in mind.
 The five questions students ask themselves when making videos for the news are:

 1) Does it promote Christ?